Are Wide Yard and West Street different Ilkeston locations, both lying adjacent to South Street ?

 All of these have just been described, and so …

 …. finally, at the northern corner of West Street with South Street was the home of the Platts family. …. that is, just before we reach the white premises, on the extreme left of the last photo above.

 If we examine the 1841 and 1851 censuses for Ilkeston we can find no listing of Wide Yard or West Street.
 However within the Rate Book for the town, dated 1849, there is one explicit mention of Wide Yard, next to the residence of Thomas Watthew … this is the first reference to the yard that I have been able to find.
 There are a further ten premises listed in the Rate Book which may be situated in Wide Yard although the reference is ambiguous.

 The baptisms records for St. Mary’s Church also have a couple of mentions for the Yard.
 The first one is for September 1852, recording the baptism of Mary Burrows, daughter of framework knitter Isaac and Mary (nee Siddons).
 Now it would appear that this Burrows couple were living in Boot Lane (later known as Stanton Road) at that time, and continued to live there for the rest of their married life.
 However Mary Burrow’s father, John Siddons, and her brother Joseph, were living in South Street, just a few doors from Thomas Watthew.
-Could Mary have returned to the Siddons family home for the birth of her daughter ?
+Was this at Wide Yard and could Mary have returned to the Siddons family home there, for the birth of her daughter ?

 According to the 1849 Rate Book the property of Thomas Watthew/Wathey and other adjacent buildings were owned by Richard Fritchley, a Cossall farmer who died on April 9th 1859.